colesamson16/R-PowerBI-Project/README.md

 # R-PowerBI-Project
-Clean dataset using R and produce a dashboard using PowerBI
+This repositry contains an R script to clean a dataset and produce a dashboard using PowerBI